 - Helping farmers improve all areas of their businesses, from milk quality through to effective business management, through Lion’s Dairy Pride online self-assessment tool; and

-- Continuing to offer our Lion Dairy Pride Farmer Support Program – an independent and confidential 24 hour counseling support service to our farmers, their families and staff, to help them address any personal issues and access further support if needed.
+- Continuing to offer our Lion Dairy Pride Farmer Support Program – an independent and confidential 24 hour counselling support service to our farmers, their families and staff, to help them address any personal issues and access further support if needed.

-Lion Dairy & Drinks Managing Director, Kathy Karabatsas, said: “With 100% of New South Wales drought- declared, along with areas across Northern Victoria and South East Queensland, we know that the dairy farmers supplying us in these regions are doing it tough, especially with escalating costs including for feed and water.”
+Lion Dairy & Drinks Managing Director, Kathy Karabatsas, said: “With 100% of New South Wales drought-declared, along with areas across Northern Victoria and South-East Queensland, we know that the dairy farmers supplying us in these regions are doing it tough, especially with escalating costs including for feed and water.”

 “We are grateful we have secured the support of major grocery and convenience customers, who have indicated their acceptance of this wholesale price increase to Dairy Farmers and Pura branded milk products, knowing that 100 per cent of the increase is going directly to the farmers who supply our milk.”

-Lion Dairy & Drinks also strives to provide clarity and transparency for our dairy farmers in relation to milk pricing and contracts.
+Lion also strives to provide clarity and transparency for our dairy farmers in relation to milk pricing and contracts.
 We offer farmers a variety of contract length and pricing options, including offering farmers in the Southern Region fixed and variable pricing options, with farmers able to select the option that best suits the needs of their business.
 Lion does not believe in retrospective changes in milk price.
 It has never introduced retrospective payments as part of its milk contracts and does not support them as a matter of principle.

 Lion’s Farm Services Team will continue to work closely with all of our farmers in drought-affected regions to monitor conditions and do what it can to assist further.